XcalableMP/manual/en/template.rst

 Likewise, in XMP/Fortran, the index starts from t(1) to t(10).

 .. hint::
-   In general, the user declare temaplates which has the same size with the target data array where data/work mapping is done.
+   In general, the user declare templates which has the same size with the target data array where data/work mapping is done.

 In XMP/Fortran, the start index of the template can be given by an arbitrary number to match the starting array index in the base language.